ssvlabs/ssv-dkg/README.md

 --initiatorPrivKeyPassword: ./password # path to password file to decrypt the key
 ```

-Its also possible to use yaml configuration file `./config/initiator.yaml` for parameters. `ssv-dkg` will be looking for this file at `./config/` folder at the same root as the binary.
+It is also possible to use YAML configuration file for parameters:

 Example: